AdwitM/AdwitM/README.md

 ![](https://visitor-badge.laobi.icu/badge?page_id=AdwitM.AdwitM)

 I am a Smart Contract Developer with a strong passion for building Decentralized Applications.
-I have been learning, building and investng in the DeFi and Crypto industry for about four years, during which I have gained extensive knowledge and experience about DeFi and Smart Contract Development using Solidity.
+I have been learning, building and investing in the DeFi and Crypto industry for about four years, during which I have gained extensive knowledge and experience about DeFi and Smart Contract Development using Solidity.

 ### My Skills
 * Smart Contract ~ Solidity